-Select a change agent that can lead well and gain buy-in.
-Do that and your change initiatives are likely to be one of the few hat succeed.
+When selecting a change agent, choose one that can lead well and gain buy-in.
+Do that and your change initiatives are likely to be one of the few that succeed.

 Change is the only constant is a standard idiom often quoted.

 To survive, business needs to continuous respond to changing market conditions.
 They need to embrace change as a constant.

 Yet another statistic often quoted is that business change initiatives fail about 70% of the time.
 With the main reasons being a combination of a poor leadership and a lack of buy-in from employees.

 Which is why it is critical to invest in both when implementing change initiatives.

 Selecting an external consultant to lead a change initiative

 When investing in external change agents make certain they include in their repertoire the skill of achieving buy-in.

 Sometimes people on your team are too close to the situation to lead a change initiative.
 Or worse, too busy with day-to-day tasks to provide the focus necessary.

 Bringing in someone from outside to the team for the short term to help implement the change can help make it happen.